y-board/light-the-y/_modules/conditionals.md

 You can use a `while` loop inside your `if` statements to play the note for as long as you are holding the button.
 Use the same condition for both your `if` statements and your nested `while` loop.
 Set the duration on `speaker_play_note` to something small like 20ms.
 </details>

-**Challenge 2:** Use `&&` and `||` to chain conditions together so that if any one button is pressed LED1 turns red, if any two are pressed, LED1 turns yellow, and if all three are pressed LED1 turns green.
-Can you make all of the lights do this instead of just LED1?
+**Challenge 2:** Use `&&` and `||` to chain conditions together so that if any one button is pressed LED 1 turns red, if any two are pressed, LED 1 turns yellow, and if all three are pressed LED 1 turns green.
+Can you make all of the lights do this instead of just LED 1?

 <details markdown="block">
-<summary markdown="span">More Details
+<summary markdown="span">Hint
 </summary>

 Use a `for` loop inside of your `if` statements.